 On the other hand, it can be seen from the graph, as the responses to the S1Q10 shown, there is approximately thirty one percent of responses indicating that they never read any notes or book from mobile devices.
 Still, around fifty seven participants, ranging from always to seldom, who affirmed that they have used their mobile devices for reading purposes.
 Using mobile phone as a dictionary is the most used function of mobile devices, as far as language learning is concerned.
 The results of the S1Q11, illustrate the high percentage of participants who indicate that they always translate words using their mobile phones.
-Responses to S1Q12 showed that most surveyed students (76%) indicated their usage of mobile phone for recording objectives, still twenty percent reported that they never used their mobile phone for other educational purposes.
+Responses to S1Q12 showed that most surveyed students (76%) indicated their usage of mobile phones for recording objectives, still twenty percent reported that they never used their mobile phone to record anything.
+Participants also were asked if they were using their mobile phone for other educational purposes.
 Most of students, about seventy eight percent indicated that they are practicing educational activities on their mobile phones.
 However, a small proportion of informants said they never used mobile phone for learning purposes.